-It was a beautiful and very tasty fish (it is a McFarland Springs Trout from TwoXSea’s Trout farm which is sold by Bi-Rite in San Francisco).
-I liked that this trout has pink meat, just like salmon (trout are actually related to salmon–they are in the same family); the trout’s color is from being fed red algae.
+My trout was a beautiful and very tasty fish–a McFarland Springs Trout from TwoXSea’s Trout farm (available at Bi-Rite in San Francisco).
+I liked that this trout has pink meat, just like salmon (trout are actually related to salmon; they are in the same family); the trout’s color is from being fed red algae.
 It had a delicate sweet flavor and firm meat and wasn’t fishy at all.
 Almonds, brown butter and green beans are classic accompaniments for trout, so everything tasted perfectly together in the way that combinations that have stood the test of time often are.

 Yield: Depends on the size of fish or fillets.
 A whole trout weighting 1.4 lbs before being butterflied and the green beans and almonds can be finished by two people if there are no other dishes; if a starch (such as potatoes or bread) is provided, this could probably feed four.
 1 lbs of fillets should be enough to feed 4.

 - 3/4 lbs green beans or haricots verts, both ends cut off and sliced in half (the segments should be about 3 to 4 inches long).

 - one 1.4 lbs whole trout (measured with head and bone-in) or 1 lbs of deboned trout fillets with skin on

 - pepper (either white pepper or black pepper)